Withdraw from a Course

 - Oviedo Campus: OVF-101

-3. Download the print the withdrawal form and submit to a Student Success Specialist at any campus.
-Do not fax.
+- Download and print the withdrawal form and submit it to a student success specialist on any campus.
+Withdrawal forms may not be faxed.